 The 529 state savings plan is a tax-advantaged education savings vehicle governed under Section 529 of the Internal Revenue Code (IRC)—hence the name "529" plans.
-Since their creation in 2001, The 529 account monies can be used to pay for graduate or professional school tuition and other qualified higher education expenses, including fees, books, supplies and equipment, as long as the student attends an eligible educational institution.
+Since their creation in 2001, 529 account monies can be used to pay for graduate or professional school tuition and other qualified higher education expenses, including fees, books, supplies, and equipment, as long as the student attends an eligible educational institution.
 But now, for the first time, these accounts can be used for primary and secondary education expenses up to $10,000 a year per student.
 This is a big expansion of the appeal and utility of 529 plans.
-Previously, investors looking for tax preference on education costs prior to college had to use other account types such as Coverdell Education Accounts.
+Previously, investors looking for tax preference on education costs before college had to use other account types such as Coverdell Education Accounts.
 (Coverdell accounts will remain available, despite speculation they would be curtailed.
 Those accounts have disadvantages to 529s, though, including much lower contribution limits).
 The 529 account is now potentially even more compelling than it was before.
 Contribution limits remain the same, allowing for annual contributions in 2018 of $15,000 for single taxpayers and $30,000 for those married filing jointly.
 Some taxpayers might consider making five years of contributions ahead of time, amounting to $75,000 for individuals or $150,000 for couples.
 The details of these plans vary by state, and some states offer tax deductions for contributions.

 Prepaid Tuition Plans

 Although prepaid tuition plans are similar to state savings plans in that they fall under Section 529 of the IRC, the two plans are different.
 A prepaid tuition plan is a tax-advantaged college savings vehicle that lets you prepay tuition expenses based on today’s cost and use the funds when your student enrolls.